drojaazu/chrgfx/gfxdef/README.md

 The following hardware is included in the file.
 Use the `--profile` option to specify the hardware.

 `nintendo_fc` - Nintendo Famicom / NES

 `nintendo_sfc` - Nintendo Super Famicom / Super Nintendo (SNES)

 `nintendo_vb` - Nintendo Virtual Boy

 `nintendo_gb` - Nintendo Game Boy

 `nintendo_gb_pocket` - Nintendo Game Boy Pocket

 `sega_gg` - Sega Game Gear

 `sega_ms` - Sega Master System / Mark III

 `sega_md` - Sega Mega Drive / Genesis

 `capcom_cps` - Capcom CPS-1/2

 `snk_neogeo` - SNK Neo-Geo AES/MVS

 `snk_neogeocd` - SNK Neo-Geo CD

 ## Relationship Between gfxdefs File and libchrgfx
 As a point of clarification, the gfxdefs file is used only by the two frontend utilities.
 It is an abstraction of the chrdef, paldef and coldef classes used internally in libchrgfx.
-As such, while the rest of this document explains the details of these concepts and is useful for developers, it is explained in the context of an external file loaded at runtime.
-All of the key names here match the names of the members of each class in the code.
+As such, while the rest of this document delves into these concepts and is useful for developers, it is explained in the context of an external file loaded at runtime.

 Those wishing to integrate libchrgfx should refer to the [Using the Library]() section of the main readme as well as the comments in the source code.